-Worm Castings: What it does for soil
+Worm Castings: What it does

 Worm castings are 100% natural and can never harm any plant no matter how little or how much you apply to the soil.
-It’s Fail Safe fertilizer.
+It’s the “Fail Safe” fertilizer.

 How to Use Worm Castings

-Now apply as much worm castings as you want to the top of the loosened soil.
-I usually add about 1 ” of worm castings to my garden and around my trees.
-Then I use a trowel or hand rake to mix the castings into the loose soil.
-I then add a little more to the top of the soil.
+Now apply a layer of worm castings to the top of the loosened soil.
+I usually add about 1 inch of worm castings to my garden and around my trees.
+This will provide nutrients for about 3-4 months.
+I usually apply more every 6 months to keep plants healthy and growing.

 How to Store Worm Castings